Profiles

 profiles: ["..."]) or outside (HTTP header, metadata)?Do you want a formal prefix registry for compact namespaces, or just "SHOULD be URI-like"?

-How should implementations declare support for the Supported Extensions published in the Editor's Draft?
+How should implementations declare support for the Optional Modules published in the Editor's Draft?

-How should profiles bundle supported extensions into named capability sets?
+How should profiles bundle optional modules into named capability sets?

 4. Must-align with